yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  * T.1413 is an older version of G.DMT.
  * G.Lite is a lighter version of G.DMT that supports up to 1.5Mbit/s.
  * MMODE is Multi-Mode and negotiates the best mode that it can.

-'''Check your line is in sync'''
+=== Check your line is in sync ===

 If DSL is working, the ADSL LED should be solidly on.
-Check 'dmesg' for DSL log messages.
-You should see something like this:
+Check 'dmesg' or 'logread' for DSL log messages:

 {{{
 registered device TI Avalanche SAR